A minimum 3.0 overall GPA and a 3.0 prerequisite GPA are required to apply.

 In addition to grades the application requires a current résumé as well as a 500-word essay.

-Yes, you may apply concurrently to all undergraduate programs at the Marriott School.
+Yes, you may apply concurrently to a maximum of three undergraduate programs at BYU Marriott.
 However, you may only enter one of these programs.

 The prerequisite classes for the information systems junior core are as follows:

 - IS 201 (IS 110 must be taken before or concurrently with IS 201)